Federal judge says 2-year-old US citizen was deported with mother to Honduras

 By Emma Tucker, CNN

-(CNN) — A federal judge said Friday a two-year-old US citizen was deported with her mother to Honduras.
+(CNN) — A federal judge said Friday a 2-year-old US citizen was deported with her mother to Honduras.
 The Trump administration says her mother asked officials to take her with her, documents show.

 US District Judge Terry Doughty said the child, identified in the court documents as V.M.L., was released in Honduras Friday afternoon alongside her mother, who the judge said is an undocumented immigrant.